Delppine1024/TGreen/README.md

 # TyporaCrack

-Some crack files working from Typora v1.1, Powered by TyporaCracker.
+Some crack files work well on Typora v1.1, Powered by TyporaCracker.